cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/access.rst.txt

 You can apply for access to projects using the same method as described in `Applying for access to the cluster`_.
-Alternatively, the project owner(s) can add you to projects directly.
+Alternatively, the project owner(s) can add you to their projects directly.
 However, the Phenomics group cannot add you to projects owned by a third party.

 See :ref:`section_projects` for a description of the location and file-structure of projects on Esrum.